plytimebandit/pong/README.md

 # pong
-Command line pong game.
-The plan is to play the game on a dot matrix controlled by a Raspberry Pi.
+LED matrix pong game for the Raspberry Pi.

 Start the game by executing `./Pong.py`.

 The game is designed to be drawn on a 16x16 dot matrix controlled by a Raspberry Pi.
-Well, up to now it's just the half finished command line game.
-You control the racket on the left and you play against yourself.
+You control the racket on the left by using tactile push switch and you play against yourself.
-If the ball hits the left wall the fault gets indicated by flashing all LEDs but you can play forever.
+If the ball hits the left wall it's a fault and it gets indicated by flashing all LEDs but you can play forever.
 There are no lifes nor limits.

 This is the incredible game design:
 ```